 Giving yourself permission really matters for your own happiness

-If you hold back from giving yourself permission and don’t go for those things that really matter to you deep down, you’ll stop growing.
+If you hold back from giving yourself permission and don’t go for the dreams that really matter to you, one day, the chances are that you will stagnate.

-It affects the most PROFOUND things about your life.
+It affects the most profound things about your life.

 Who you love.